Sometimes, Sweet’s syndrome (SS) can occur in an unusual form. This is called a disease variant.

-In 15-20% of patients with SS their condition can be malignancy-associated or paraneoplastic, i.e. the SS develops secondary to cancer, and in 2016, a unique case of malignancy-associated SS was reported in a 69-year-old man with CNS lymphoma (Salam et al, 2016).
-His condition mimicked motor neurone disease; difficulty swallowing, weakness and weight loss.
+In 15-20% of patients with SS their condition can develop secondary to cancer (malignancy-associated), and in 2016, a case of malignancy-associated SS was reported in a 69-year-old man with central nervous system lymphoma (Salam et al, 2016).
+His condition mimicked motor neurone disease, and he experienced difficulty swallowing, weakness and weight loss.

-Due to the possibility of underlying malignancy, it is important that cancer is ruled out as a cause for SS or NSD, and in patients with suspected NSD, paraneoplastic neurologic syndromes (PNS) may also be considered.
+Due to the possibility of underlying malignancy, it’s important that cancer is ruled out as a cause for SS or NSD, and in patients with neurological symptoms or suspected NSD, paraneoplastic neurologic syndromes (PNS) may need to be considered.

 What are paraneoplastic (neurologic) syndromes?